Jisan-mia/string-methods/README.md

 ### 21. replace

-- The `String.replace(searchString, replaceString)` method is used to replace a substring within a string with another string.
+- The `String.replace(searchString, replaceString)` method is used to replace a substring inside a string with another string.
 - `searchString` can be either a string or a regular expression.
 - The method returns a new string and does not modify the original string.
-- By default, `replace()` will only change the first occurrence of the match.
+- By default, `replace()` will only replaces the first occurrence of the match unless the global flag(`g`) is used in the regular expression.
-- The second parameter can also be a function that takes the match as an argument.
+- The second parameter can also be a function.
+If a function is used, it takes the matched substring as it's parameter.
-- Usage: `String.replace(searchString, replaceFunction)`
+- Function usage: `String.replace(searchString, replaceFunction)`

 #### Examples